 I quite liked the unusual katsu curry pizza, which offered a different flavour entirely to the other cheese-fest pizzas, although the nuggets of chicken were, again, a bit sparse.

 My hit of the event was the The Mad Korean.
 I loved the spice, the flavour and texture combinations, and the crushed crackers.
 Absolutely filthy good and totally over the top, I went back for a second (and fifth) slice of this one.
 I moronically wanted to try the super hot Ring Sting pizza we heard about too, but alas never got offered a slice; perhaps it wasn’t available on the night.

-We all left 90 minutes later absolutely stuffed and drunk on carbs.
+We all left 90 minutes later stuffed and drunk on carbs.
 I high fived a man as I left because he was holding a huge tub of mac and cheese; I didn’t remember this until 48 hours later due to my carb haze.
-Two days later I swear I was still sweating out cheese sauce in the gym.
-These events are a fun way to sample the menu and if you’re just a fan of eating until you can’t move (what a time to be alive) you’ll like Rub Smokehouse – I saw some skyscraper burgers go past me that looked pretty good although I’ve heard mixed reviews since my visit.
+I guess these events are a fun way to sample the menu and if you’re just a fan of eating until you can’t move (what a time to be alive) you’ll like Rub Smokehouse – I saw some skyscraper burgers go past me that looked pretty good although I’ve heard mixed reviews since my visit.
 I’m not sure I’ll go out of my way to go back again, but I can see why the yooooofs like it.

 Rub Smokehouse, Regency Wharf, Broad Street, B1 2DS